twosigma/marbles/docs/winning.rst

 marbles was originally built for unit testing data.
 In the same way that we need to make assertions about how code functions, we need to make assertions about data.
 These can range from asserting that SLAs are being met and that the data are well-formed to asserting that the fidelity of the signal in a dataset hasn't been lost.

-:py:mod:`unittest` is a natural framework for expressing these assertions, which is why :class:`marbles.AnnotatedTestCase` so closely resembles :py:class:`unittest.TestCase`.
+:mod:`unittest` is a natural framework for expressing these assertions, which is why :mod:`~marbles.core.marbles` test cases so closely resemble :class:`unittest.TestCase` s.
 But, making assertions about data is different than making assertions about code in two main ways:

     First, it's not always obvious how data should function, i.e., what data failure even looks like.